 My interest in multiple inequalities has led to an intersectional approach to my research, which sees beyond the individual elements of social identities – such as gender, class and race – to show how these elements mutually constitute one another and contribute to the (re)production of social hierarchies and subsequent inequalities in society, often at the level of the individual’s experience.

-I plan to address my research questions through a multi-sited, ethnographic study over a period of approximately 9 months with a small number of sixth form girls who have previously been on Free School Meals.
+I am addressing my research questions through a multi-sited, ethnographic study over a period of 6-12 months with around 17 sixth form girls who have previously been eligible for Free School Meals.